Greenwich - PEI National Park

 National Park Beach Safety

-Surfguards are on duty at PEI National Park locations between July and Labour Day.
+Surfguards are on duty at PEI National Park locations from the end of June to Labour Day.
 They aim to post surf conditions each day by 11 am.

 Swimming and Beach Activities